|NORTH AMERICAN BABYDOLL SOUTHDOWN SHEEP ASSOCIATION & REGISTRY|

 The ears should be of medium thickness and moderate in length.
 They should be level with the poll (top of the head) - neither drooping nor perpendicular to the ground.
 The size should be in proportion to the head and covered with short wool which can be mixed with short, rough hair.
 However, slick ears are discriminated against.
 Black or brown-specked ear skin is common.

 The eyes should be large and bright.
-Their color should either be yellow or brown.
+Acceptable eye color is predominately a shade of yellow to brown.
+Any other color is a disqualification, the sheep cannot be registered.
 Entropion, which is inverted eyelids, is discriminated against.

 The incisor teeth should meet the dental pad.
 Sheep with a slight under or overbite with teeth just barely touching the edge of the dental pad are discriminated against; whereas, a sheep with a severe under or overbite, with distinct space between teeth and edge of dental pad is a breed disqualification.